mondoohq/cnquery/README.md

 Distributing cnqueries across your fleet

-You can share query packs across your fleet using the Mondoo's Query Hub.
+You can share query packs across your fleet using Mondoo's Query Hub.
 The Query Hub creates a secure, private environment in your account that stores data about your assets.
 It makes it very easy for all assets to report on query packs and define custom rules for your fleet.

 To use the Query Hub: